SSWConsulting/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 In the prior rule: [Do you make awesome documentation?](https://www.ssw.com.au/rules/awesome-documentation) We looked at the kinds of documents you need and how to structure them.

 There are 5 levels of project documentation.
 Documentation can start simple but ends up having a lot of manual steps.
-The best projects have simple documentation but more done automatically (level 4 and 5).
+The best projects have simple documentation but automate as many steps as possible (level 4 and 5).

 ### Level #1 - Lots of documentation step by step